jdthorpe/version-repo/README.md

 repo.del({name:'A',version:'2.0.0'})
 ```

-However by default you may only update the latest version of the resource,
+However by default you may only delete the latest version of the resource,
 which can be changed by setting `delete:"any"` or `delete:"none"` when
 instantiating the repo.